WeiyanXiang/algorithm-study/src/main/java/finance/brainteasers/2logicreasoning/horse_race.md

 25 horses, each runs at constant speed that's different from others.
-Since the track only has 5 lanes, eachr ace can have at most 5 horses. if you need to find 3 fastest horses, what's minimum number of races needed?
+Since the track only has 5 lanes, each race can have at most 5 horses. if you need to find 3 fastest horses, what's minimum number of races needed?

 Idea: